amogh09/amogh09.github.io/pure-functions-and-monads.md

 runapp s = runExceptT . flip evalStateT s . unapp
 ```

-Now let's define a <code>readInt</code> function that will try to parse an integer from a string while handling any errors.
-For this we will use <code>readDec</code> function from <code>Numeric</code> module with some modifications.
+Now let's define a `readInt` function that will try to parse an integer from a string while handling any errors.
+For this we will use `readDec` function from `Numeric` module with some modifications.

 ```haskell
 -- app.hs